 Old School Romance Novels on the Big (and Small) Screen

 The 21st century has been markedly different.
-Twilight, Fifty Shades of Grey, Outlander, and the Bridgerton series are popular now.
+Twilight, Fifty Shades of Grey, Outlander, and the Bridgerton series are all popular now.
 Francine Rivers‘ Redeeming Love was recently released as a film.

 Barbara Cartland Romances on Film

 One exception is Dame Barbara Cartland.
 Cartland, the very prolific British romance novelist, wrote over 700 books, most of them romance.
 She sold over 750 million copies worldwide.

 Cartland had a few of her romance novels adapted into a series of made-for-television movies from the 1970s to the 1990s.

 Although several decades have passed since their release, a selection of these movies is still available on YouTube.

 The Flame Is Love by Barbara Cartland (1979)

 The Flame Is Love starred Timothy Dalton.
 I haven’t had the chance to watch it yet, but it sounds like a blast.
 It’s in my To-Watch queue.

 Linda Purl is a turn-of-the-century American heiress who, while en route to her betrothal to an English Duke (Timothy Dalton), encounters love and intrigue in the arms of a French journalist (Shane Briant).